crisweber2600/ideal-computing-machine/README.md

 * `--google-auth` – path to OAuth credentials JSON (defaults to `GOOGLE_AUTH`).
 * `--output` – CSV file for mismatch results.
 * `--max-dop` – maximum concurrency for API calls.
+* `--follow-shortcuts` – resolve folder shortcuts in Google Drive.

+When this flag is enabled the scanner treats Drive shortcuts to folders as real directories.
+The credentials path can also be provided via the `GOOGLE_AUTH` environment variable if `--google-auth` is omitted.

 Currently the tool compares a single pair of roots and only counts folders and files.
 It does not yet validate file content or sizes.